Headphones · Side-by-side

 How they were tested head-to-head

-Both the HIFIMAN Ananda Nano and the HIFIMAN Sundara ran on the same chain, driven from the same Denafrips Hades 12th headphone amplifier, fed from the Denafrips Enyo 15th Anniversary R-2R DAC, sourced from the Hermes 12th digital transport.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published headphones reference list at the appropriate price tier.
+The HIFIMAN Ananda Nano and the HIFIMAN Sundara were auditioned back to back on one chain, driven from the same HIFIMAN Serenade amp/DAC (Himalaya Pro R2R), fed bit-perfect from the Hermes 12th digital transport over USB.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published headphones reference list at the matching price tier.

 What the 0.4-point score gap actually means

-A 0.4-point gap is the threshold at which most listeners pick the higher-scored piece blind on any reference track.
-The HIFIMAN Sundara is the cleaner technical performer here - more resolution, better-controlled bass, or a more even tonal balance, depending on the category.
+A 0.4-point gap is roughly where most listeners pick the higher-scored piece blind on any reference track.
+The HIFIMAN Sundara is the cleaner performer here - more resolution, tighter bass, or a more even tonal balance, depending on the category.
 The lower-scored piece is the budget or character pick, not the equal-but-different one.

 What would flip the verdict

 The HIFIMAN Sundara wins on the rubric, but the HIFIMAN Ananda Nano becomes the right pick under three conditions.
-First, when system fit favours it - if your amplifier, room, or source has a known character that pairs better with this piece than with the higher scorer.
-Second, when one of the cons listed for the HIFIMAN Sundara is a hard disqualifier in your context (drive requirements, ergonomics, connectivity, or footprint).
-Third, when budget is genuinely binding: the HIFIMAN Ananda Nano costs more than the higher-scored piece - which is unusual, and usually only justifies itself with a specific synergy.
-Outside those three, the higher score is the safer recommendation.
+First, when system fit favours it - your amplifier, room, or source has a character that pairs better with this piece than with the higher scorer.
+Second, when one of the cons listed against the HIFIMAN Sundara is a hard disqualifier in your context: drive requirements, ergonomics, connectivity, or footprint.
+Third, when budget is genuinely binding - the HIFIMAN Ananda Nano costs more than the higher-scored piece, which is unusual, and only earns it with a specific synergy.
+Outside those three, the higher score is the safer bet.

 Full methodology, the published reference list, and the scoring rubric live on the about page.
 The reviews each include their own loaner disclosure, comparison list, and listening-window dates.